-For HS-DSCH, the modulation scheme and effective code rate shall be selected by higher layers located within the NodeB.
-This shall be achieved by appropriate selection of an HS-DSCH transport block size, modulation format and resources by higher layers.
+For HS-DSCH, the modulation scheme and effective code rate shall be selected by higher layers located within the Node B. This shall be achieved by appropriate selection of an HS-DSCH transport block size, modulation format and resources by higher layers.
+If the UE is configured in MIMO mode, higher layers may select the number of data streams, i.e. single or dual stream HS-DSCH transmission, and the transport block size, modulation format and resources for each stream.
+The Node B shall decide the number of data streams based on the uplink channel estimation and CQI reports from the UE.
 If UE supports multi-carrier HS-DSCH reception, higher layers may select multiple carriers to transfer data.
 Carriers selection may be based on CQI reports from the UE.
 If UE supports multi-carrier HS-DSCH transmission, UE shall report the CQI information of every carrier via HS-SICH.